hoanvu/vnnews/README.md

 # A Python package for crawling news
 The package is currently maintaining APIs for crawling VNExpress.
 Documentation will be updated here until I find a better place.

+To read more about the challenges that we need to tackle when implement code to crawl a website, [please visit my blog](http://hoanvu.github.io/2016/06/introducing-vnnews-package).

 ## Version logs

 | Release date | Version number | Comments |